 Trip rates valid for two confirmed travelers and above.
 If you are booking this trip for a party of four travelers or more, please contact us for our special rates.

-Note: Trip rates are valid all year round, but are not valid for trips that occur (in whole, or in part) during Chinese national holidays: May 1st to 3rd, September 15th to 17th, or October 1st to 7th.
+Note: Trip rates are valid all year round, but are not valid for trips that occur (in whole, or in part) during Chinese national holidays: May 1st to

 Note: Direct flights from Beijing to Jiuzhaigou and from Zhangjiajie to Beijing might not be available at all times.
 Please check with us prior to booking this trip, to check flight availbility.